 Why should your business have a blog?

-Not every business needs a blog.
-But most businesses with a website can benefit from having a blog.
+Now you know the answer to the question, ‘what is a blog?’, you’re probably wondering why you should have one.
+But the truth is, not every business needs a blog.
+However, most businesses with a website can benefit from having a blog.

 If you create a blog, you can use it to market your products and services unobtrusively.
 The idea is to provide information that is useful and relevant to your target market (the people who would most benefit from your products/services).
 When you’ve provided enough value to your prospects, you can then direct them to your sales pages and they’ll be more likely to make a purchase.